 - Does your office automatically receive my Praxis test scores?

 No. Scores are automatically sent to the Mississippi Department of Education for licensure requirements, but they are not sent to the Mississippi Office of Student Financial Aid.
-Students must mail in a copy of their passing Praxis scores to the Mississippi Office of Student Financial Aid to be considered to receive WWAR.
-Scores may be submitted after the March 31 deadline.
+Students must mail in a copy of their passing Praxis scores to the Mississippi Office of Student Financial Aid.

-- What if my semester grade point average does not meet the minimum requirement?
+- What if my GPA does not meet the minimum requirement?

-If your semester/trimester GPA is less than 3.0 at the end of a semester/trimester, you will lose the WWAR for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester and cumulative GPA must meet the minimum requirement, which is 3.0.
+If your cumulative GPA is less than 3.0 at the end of a semester/trimester, you will lose the WWAR award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 3.0 GPA requirement.